The ever-growing beard styles and trends have further reinforced many men’s natural desires to have thick, luscious facial hair.

 Essentially, a beard transplant is what it sounds like.

-Healthy, thick hair that has flourished elsewhere on your body is removed and transplanted to the beard area of the face, allowing it to harvest on the face and continue growing like a normal follicle.
+Healthy, thick hair that has flourished elsewhere on your body is removed and transplanted hair is brought to the beard area of the face, allowing it to harvest on the face and continue growing like a normal hair follicle.

 The hair usually comes from a hidden area on the patient’s head for consistency’s sake.